Updated on May 28, 2019

 Style agreement

-In this tutorial we’ll use the following folder structure:
+In this tutorial, we’ll use the following folder structure:

 – Each component will be placed inside a separate folder, named after the component.

-– Each folder will contain index.js file, which will explicitly specify which classes are exported by the component, and a file with the component implementation.
+– Each folder will contain an index.js file, which will explicitly specify which classes are exported by the component, and a file with the component implementation.

 For example, when we create our Gantt component, it will have the following structure: